Last updated by The POOG on January 27, 2021.

-Apart from hydroxychloroquine and Ivermectin, there are a number other therapeutics that have come to prominence, some effective and some not.
+Apart from hydroxychloroquine, there are a number other therapeutics that have come to prominence, some effective and some not.
 In this article, we discuss some of them.

 Over recent years, Vitamin D has been found to have an efficacy in preventing or treating a wide range of diseases and disorders.
 We will not explore the topic here since our focus is on COVID-19.
 For a general discussion of Vitamin D which is quite extensive but readable and cites original research, read the article by Adda Bjarnadotti.

 Garvin et al (2020) list vitamin D as a potential therapeutic in treating COVID-19 patients.
 Israel et al (2020) in a study observed “a highly significant correlation between prevalence of vitamin D deficiency and Covid-19 incidence“.